Teycir/Gist/README.md

 - Deciding which car to buy
 - Enable Multi-Search
 - Search "Toyota Camry 2024 review"
-- Get summaries from Google, Bing, AND DuckDuckGo
+- Get summaries from Google AND DuckDuckGo
-- Compare all three to make the best decision
+- Compare both to make the best decision
 - Each search engine might show different reviews!

 **Example 8: Dark Mode for Night Reading**